ivancornut/datalogger/README.md

 - A way to measure input battery voltage
 ### Micro sized datalogger
 ![3D rendering of datalogger PCB](micro_datalogger_pcb.png)
-This is a miniaturised version of the big pcb when size is a constraint.
+This is a miniaturized version of the big pcb when size is a constraint.
 It pushed all the power and clock circuitry beneath the Pi Pico.
-It lacks some functionnality of the bigger version such as the controllable power outputs and the full shutdown circuitry.
+It lacks some functionality of the bigger version such as the controllable power outputs and the full shutdown circuitry.

 ## Software
 ### On the computer